 In 2008 I collaborated with Carson on his biography Bow Tie Banker which chronicles an immigrant’s unconventional rise as chief executive of the largest bank in America’s wealthiest state.

-Here’s an excerpt from the People’s Bank chapter showcasing the institution’s social, financial, employment and stock growth, buoyed by political and government positioning.
+Here’s an excerpt from the People’s Bank chapter showcasing the institution’s social, financial, employment and stock growth.

 In the spring of 1982, Sam Hawley, the 72-year-old scion of People’s Savings Bank, pulled into the parking lot at Sacred Heart University in Fairfield.
 He and Bob Huebner habitually met there to share the 50-minute drive to board meetings at Middlesex Mutual Assurance.

 Hawley was the retired chief executive of People’s Savings Bank, turned chairman of the board, and Huebner, the chief operating officer of mighty Southern New England Telephone.
 These gentlemen were wired, whether it was access to bank lines…or phone lines.
 Both Hawley and Huebner served on the Middlesex Mutual Assurance board, and Hawley had asked Huebner to join the People’s board.
 During trips to Middletown, the two would discuss insurance and telephone industry issues.
 On this day, succession plans for the bank took center stage.